The Mixing Light Story

-Five years ago, two friends got together over a few beers at a major post production conference (NAB).
+It was the year 2012 and two friends (who are professional colorists) got together over a few beers at a major postproduction conference (NAB).
 They started talking about their love of color and how rewarding and fun it is to share that knowledge with people new to the craft and see their excitement when they drastically improve the look of a project.

-Over the course of the next 8 months, this conversation quickly turned to more dedicated discussions that often started with ‘what if…’ Those initial conversations between Dan Moran & Robbie Carman eventually led them to Patrick Inhofer and, a year later at NAB 2013, MixingLight.com was launched!
-We continue to be as excited about color and teaching as we were on day one.
+Over the course of the next 8 months, this conversation quickly turned to more dedicated discussions that often started with ‘what if…’ Those initial conversations between Dan Moran & Robbie Carman eventually led them to Patrick Inhofer, who was running the Tao Of Color website and newsletter.
+By December Mixing Light was formed and at NAB 2013 MixingLight.com was launched!
+We continue to be as excited about color and teaching today, as we were back in 2012.

-Trusted by some of the world’s top content producers – Patrick, Dan and Robbie aren’t simply professional trainers.
+The Mixing Light co-founders have all been color correcting for as long as we’ve been working in post-production (a combined 55+ years).
+Trusted by some of the world’s top content producers – Patrick, Dan and Robbie are more than professional trainers.

-They’re in the trenches every day with clients perfecting the look of projects ranging from narrative & documentary features, commercials, music videos, cooperate communication and cutting edge distribution formats like VR.
+We are working post production professionals in the trenches every day, collaborating with clients and perfecting the look of projects.
+From narrative & documentary feature films to commercials, music videos, cooperate communication and cutting edge distribution formats like VR, we each maintain a vibrant client base.

 Prior to Mixing Light, Patrick, Dan and Robbie were all active teachers – at conferences, online and by providing small-group training experiences.
-They are also full members of the Colorist Society International (C.S.I) a professional guild recognizing full-time accomplished colorists.
+We are full members of the Colorist Society International (C.S.I) a professional guild recognizing full-time accomplished colorists.

 MixingLight.com is the synthesis of our professional, creative, and business lives joined to our passion for sharing knowledge.